-Outcomes are interim action(s) or final status designations or education assignments that alone or in any combination are assigned to a student as an interim health or safety measure or as a final outcome at the conclusion of a resolution process.
+Outcomes are status designations or education assignments that alone or in any combination are assigned to a student as a final outcome at the conclusion of a resolution process.

-Status Outcomes.
 The purpose of outcomes through the student conduct process is to facilitate student accountability, learning, and overall wellness.
 The outcomes listed below are not intended to serve as an exhaustive list of all outcomes the University may be able to utilize regarding a given student conduct concern.